HugoFara/Lemanic-Life-Sciences-Hackathon-2025/README.md

 Repository for code on the Lemanic Life Sciences Hackathon 2025 submission!

+> ![WARNING] Important
+> The full repo is transitionning between notebooks, modules, pipeline definition and results exploitation.
+Things are extremely messy for now.
+It should get better soon though.

 ## Phonemizer Module

 This folder `src/phonemizer` contains tools for phonemizing text data into phoneme sequences using a multilingual grapheme-to-phoneme (G2P) model and IPA segmentation.